-As a practical research of psychology, we conduct FD on class evaluation, class improvement, rigorous grading, and students' psychological problems.
+We conduct FD activities related to the verification of the three policies, checking the contents of the syllabus, setting the policy for grading, and verifying the grading distribution.
 Consideration for international standards The Introduction to Psychology is designed to ensure that the course meets international standards in psychology education.
 To this end, the latest edition of standard textbooks written in English that are highly evaluated worldwide are used, and practical training sessions provided in overseas universities are referred to.
 Feedback from the alumni association Sinyukai To maintain and further improve the quality of education, we regularly hear opinions from graduates who are active in society, mainly the members of the Sinyukai, the alumni association with a long history since its start with the first graduate of then Tokyo University of Arts and Sciences 90 years ago.